collectiveaccess/ProvidenceDocs/_source/workflow/location.rst

 Display in templates
 --------------------

-Current value information may be included in :ref:`display templates <display_templates>` using the following tags:
+Current value information may be included in :ref:`display templates <reporting/templates:Display Template Syntax>` using the following tags:

 .. csv-table::
    :widths: 35, 65